cdap-guides/cdap-flow-guide/README.md

 ```

 So far, it might sound like batching is always better than not batching.

-To understand why this is not always the case, we must go back to the fact that we have 2 Trackers reading the output of the Parser.
+To understand why this is not always the case, we must go back to the fact that we have two Trackers reading the output of the Parser.
 By default, each Tracker takes turns reading from the Parser.
 This strategy is called round-robin.
 Suppose the Parser reads two slow disk reads for disk1.
 It outputs “disk1” and again outputs “disk1”.
 Tracker1 takes the first “disk1” and Tracker2 takes the second “disk1”.